bhaskarvilles/loveit-hugo/content/posts/2024-09-17-indian-AAA-game-market.md

 1. **Lack of AAA PC Gaming Market**: The PC gaming market in India is minuscule.
 With less than 10% of the mobile market share, it's difficult for developers to find a substantial audience.
 India has fewer Steam users compared to China, and the infrastructure for high-end PC gaming is lacking.
 Most Indian gamers play on mobile, which limits the viability of creating AAA PC games.

 2. **Investment & Funding Issues**: *Black Myth: Wukong* cost $75 million to develop, approximately ₹555 crore.
 Indian investors are not yet ready to invest in PC gaming at such a scale.
-There’s no proven track record for PC games in India, and investors are more comfortable funding mobile game developers, which have had relative success.
+There's no proven track record for PC games in India, and investors are more comfortable funding mobile game developers, which have had relative success.

 3. **Marketing Challenges**: Even if a game is developed, the challenge of marketing it globally remains.
-India’s distribution channels for PC games are underdeveloped, and without a successful precedent, it’s difficult to attract attention from international markets.
+India's distribution channels for PC games are underdeveloped, and without a successful precedent, it's difficult to attract attention from international markets.

 4. **Cultural Roadblocks**: Games like *Black Myth: Wukong* tap into Chinese mythology and folklore, providing a unique and culturally resonant experience.
 If India were to attempt a similar feat, developers would need to tread carefully due to potential sensitivities around mythology and religion.
 The backlash over creative freedom and artistic interpretation could stifle innovation.